The Real Impact of SAP S/4HANA Migration Costs in 2026 on SAP Conversion Credits and Their Real Impact

 • Delaying migration decisions

-• Late migration decreases available value of SAP Conversion Credits.
+• Late migration decreases the available value of SAP Conversion Credits.

 • Ignoring contract structure